nanthony2142/Password/README.md

 ## 📖 Overview

-Weak and predictable passwords are one of the most common causes of data breaches, providing easy access for cybercriminals to personal devices, accounts, and sensitive information.
-This application addresses that risk by offering a Python-based graphical user interface that checks the strength of user passwords, giving real-time feedback and suggestions to improve password security.
+Weak and predictable passwords are one of the most common causes of data breaches, providing easy access for cybercriminals to access personal devices, accounts, and sensitive information.
+The application addresses this risk by offering a Python-based graphical user interface that checks the strength of user passwords, giving real-time feedback and suggestions to improve password security.

 ## ⭐ Features
 ✅ Real-time strength analysis based on length, character diversity, and whether the password has been commonly used.